People think workplace bullying is about blue-collar workers. Yet surveys show office bullying is common too.

 Office bullying kills productivity

-Today’s more enlightened managers recognise a happy workforce is productive and bullying has a direct negative impact on productivity.
+Today’s more enlightened managers recognise a happy workforce is productive.
+They know bullying has a direct negative impact on productivity.
 There are estimates of the potential costs of workplace bullying, but ultimately it’s impossible to measure the economic cost.

 Other facts about workplace bullying.

 - Most research says that men and women face bullying in roughly equal numbers.
 Both men and women bully others in roughly equal numbers.
 Women are more likely to report a bullying incident – men are less willing to admit to being intimidated.

 - Same sex bullying is far more common that intra-sex bullying.